Duane Mitchell: Research and career

-Dr. Mitchell leads a comprehensive brain tumor program focused on clinical and translational research.
-His research in early-phase clinical trials on RNA-transfected dendritic cells in cancer immunotherapy found that the use of Dendritic Cells transfected with RNA is an effective therapeutic vaccination platform for patients with newly-diagnosed glioblastoma.
+Mitchell leads a brain tumor program focused on clinical and translational research.
+His research in early-phase clinical trials on RNA-transfected dendritic cells in cancer immunotherapy found that the use of Dendritic Cells transfected with RNA is an effective therapeutic vaccination platform for patients with newly diagnosed glioblastoma.

-Prior to joining UF, he served on the faculty at Duke University Medical Center, where he held positions as the Associate Director of the Duke Brain Tumor Immunotherapy Program and Director of Preclinical Research at the Preston Robert Tisch Brain Tumor Center at Duke.
-Dr. Mitchell was recruited to UF in 2013 as the Co-Director of the Preston A. Wells Jr. Center for Brain Tumor Therapy and Director of the UF Brain Tumor Immunotherapy Program.
+Mitchell served on the faculty at Duke University Medical Center, where he held positions as the associate director of the Duke Brain Tumor Immunotherapy Program and Director of Preclinical Research at the Preston Robert Tisch Brain Tumor Center at Duke.
+Mitchell was recruited to UF in 2013 as the co-director of the Preston A. Wells Jr. Center for Brain Tumor Therapy and Director of the UF Brain Tumor Immunotherapy Program.
 He holds the State of Florida Endowed Cancer Research Chair at the UF College of Medicine and also serves in administrative leadership within the UF Health Cancer Center.

-Dr. Mitchell was the recipient of the 2016 Top 10 Clinical Research Achievement Award for his research advancing immunotherapy for patients with glioblastoma.
+Mitchell was the recipient of the 2016 Top 10 Clinical Research Achievement Award for his research advancing immunotherapy for patients with glioblastoma.
+In 2023, he was the first recipient of the American Society for Clinical Investigation Louis W. Sullivan, MD, Award for research on new immunotherapy treatments for adults and children with malignant brain tumors.

 He serves on the Scientific Advisory Boards for several organizations, including the National Cancer Institute Board of Scientific Counselors, National Pediatric Cancer Foundation, and National Brain Tumor Society.